-See more details in [pbx_bootstrap_uri].
+See more details in PBX bootstrap, firmwares and security.

 Yealink Device Bootstrap

 Yealink provides a zero-touch provisioning mechanism in their firmwares, which causes the factory-reset phones to connect to a Yealink web service at https://rps.yealink.com to check if a custom provisioning URL is configured for the MAC address of the phone.
 If an association between the MAC and a provisioning URL is found, the web service redirects the phone to the provisioning URL, where the phone connects to in order to obtain the configuration file.